smee/dc.js/web/docs/api-latest.md

 change the way filters are reset, or perform additional work when resetting the filters, e.g. when using a filter server other than crossfilter.

-This function should return an array.
+The handler should return a new or modified array as the result.

 ```js
 // default remove filter handler